School Programs

 “Provide hands-on, field-based outdoor education to visiting elementary and secondary schools”

-Our school programs offer unique and immersive learning opportunities to connect youth with the rich environmental and cultural identity of the region and build a life-long appreciation and respect for the natural world.
+Our school programs, taught by certified teachers, offer unique and immersive learning opportunities to connect youth with the rich environmental and cultural identity of the region and build a life-long appreciation and respect for the natural world.
+Our educators will create dynamic and engaging programs tailored to your group’s age and interests.

 How long are your programs?
 Programs run 1.5 – 2 hours or 5- 6 hours.
 We will do our best to accommodate your preferred topic, date and time, however some programs are tide and equipment dependent.